Grouf/data/README.md

-#Gearswap data folder
+#GearSwap data folder

-Jobs that have gearswap files:
+Jobs that have GearSwap files:

 MNK / WHM / BLM / RDM / THF / RNG / SAM / NIN / SMN / BLU	/ GEO

 ##Commands:
 Within the function `self_command` is defined several commands that can be used in-game.
 To find the command to use in-game look for `command == 'name'` and use the command within the single quote.
 To issue that command use `//consol gs c name`.

 ###To Do:
 1. Document usable commands at the top of each file